 When your child has a fever the most important thing is to encourage rest and give plenty of fluids.
 Fevers may continue for a number of days or go away and come back – especially in the afternoon and evening – for several days.
 This is usually not a problem if the child is taking plenty of fluids and seems otherwise well.

-- Hydration is key: Give your child loads of fluids during the fever.
+Hydration is key: Give your child loads of fluids during the fever.
 Nursing babies should nurse freely.
 Older babies can be nursed often and given a little bit of water by teaspoon, sippy cup, or even an eye-dropper every 30 minutes.
-If your child is sleeping a lot, wake him up periodically for sips of water or tea.
-If your child is refusing to drink much, then give herbal or natural fruit juice ice pops.
-While I’m not a fan of giving sugary fruit drinks, getting fluids in is essential – and an average ice-pop has about 4 oz. of fluids and kids love them.!
+If your child is sleeping a lot, wake him up periodically for sips of water, a healthy electrolyte drink, or herbal tea (no caffeine!).
+If your child is refusing to drink much, then give sips of their favorite unsweetened flavored water, broths, herbal teas or natural fruit juice ice pops.
+While I'm not a fan of giving sugary fruit drinks, getting fluids in is essential – and an average ice-pop has about 4 oz. of fluids and kids love them.!
 Herbal ice pops are also a terrific, tasty and sneaky way to get natural remedies into your kiddo!
 See the opt-in option at the end of this article for a wonderful herbal ice-pop recipe download!
+Signs of dehydration occur when dehydration becomes significant and include: not producing much body fluid so they're not peeing very much, tongue appears dry, skin has less tone, eyes may look a bit sunken, and the mouth might appear pasty.
+If your child had gotten to the point of showing dehydration, that's when you do wanna call your doctor and when IV fluids may be needed.

 Herbs can be used to help ease the symptoms associated with a fever – aches, headache, tummy discomforts, and chills.
 High fevers can be lowered a bit with these herbs.
 Here are some classic herbs for feverish kids that I used with my own children and that I use in my medical practice.
 These are also safe for babies.

-- Spearmint leaf and Elder blossom tea: This is a slightly stronger tea.
-Steep 4 TBS. of each herb together in a covered quart jar of boiling water for 20 minutes.
-Strain and sweeten lightly.
-It’s especially helpful for bring the fever down a little bit by causing a sweat, which you can do if you’re feeling nervous, but remember, causing a child to sweat actually leads to more loss of fluids and risk of dehydration, so bump up the liquids.
+- Spearmint leaf and Elder blossom tea: This is traditionally used to bring the fever down a little bit by causing a sweat, which you can do if you're feeling nervous, but remember, causing a child to sweat actually leads to more loss of fluids and risk of dehydration, so bump up the liquids.

-If you can’t find these herbs locally, they can be ordered from the online company Mountain Rose Herbs.
+If you can't find the bulk herbs locally, they can be ordered from the online company Mountain Rose Herbs.
 Nursing moms with feverish nursing babies can drink adult doses of these herbal remedies.
-Some of the benefits of the herbs will pass through the milk to the baby, but not a ton – baby can be given unsweetened herbal tea via eye dropper next to the nipple, but honestly, breastfeeding itself does the job, so that’s what I encourage.
+Some of the benefits of the herbs will pass through the milk to the baby, but not a ton – baby can be given unsweetened herbal tea via eye dropper next to the nipple, but honestly, breastfeeding itself does the job, so that's what I encourage – and never substitute tea or other beverages for breastmilk – your milk is actually able to adjust to your baby's needs while sick, including providing extra doses of antibodies and immune-supporting factors!

 How To Know That Things Are Improving

-Kids can run fevers for 5-7 days.
+Kids can run a fever for as short as 24 hours, but typically, fevers last for 5-7 days.
 Things are improving when your child is starting to perk up and feel better.
 Sometimes, you’ll notice they’ve broken a sweat.
 Your child starts to want to get up, play more and interact, and their appetite is returning.

-In summary, remember, most fevers are viral infections; in babyies under 3 months a visit to the doctor is critical; it may also be necessary in babies under 6 months old.
-Keeping your child comfie, offer a light diet guided by your child’s appetite, lots of hydration, use simple herbal teas instead of potentially harmful medications, and if meds are needed, a few doses only, over a few days maximum.
+In summary, remember, most fevers are viral infections; in babies under 3 months a visit to the doctor is critical; it may also be necessary in babies under 6 months old.
+Keeping your child comfy, offering a light diet guided by your child’s appetite, lots of hydration, using simple herbal remedies, and creating a supportive, nourishing environtment is all that's needed for most common children's illnesses with fever.
+If medications are needed, keep it to the minimum amount of doses for the shortest number of days.
+And allow some time for convalescence to prevent rebound and secondary infections – and remember, you're not bothering your doctor if you call or go in – but there's a lot you can learn to do to also build your confidence as “doctor-mom.!